What Business Licenses and Permits are Needed in Texas?

 Before applying for any licenses, the business structure of the company will first need to be established.
 Learn more about the differences between the sole proprietorship, general partnership, corporation, and Limited Liability Company (LLC).

 Learn more about forming an LLC in Texas

 Also see: Steps to starting a business in Texas

-Business License – There is no general state of Texas business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
+There is no general state of Texas business license, however, many cities require businesses to be licensed in order to operate.
+Business license requirements vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Houston – While there isn’t a business license registration in Houston, businesses in Harris County are required to report business use of property valued at over $500.
 There is a Business Personal Property Rendition form that will be filed annually.

 A Certificate of Occupancy is required for businesses operating in a commercial building from the Houston Planning and Development District.

 San Antonio – Businesses operating out of a commercial building will need to obtain a Certificate of Occupancy.

 Additionally, a few types of businesses such as those selling alcohol, using coin-operated machines, or peddlers will need a license from the city.